 When I visit a large city and only have a few days, I’m usually fretting about what to do and see.
 I want to see the highlights, but I also need time to explore and relax.
 While there are so many things to see and do in Madrid, I had to whittle it down.
 Take a day to enjoy some of Madrid’s many historical and cultural sites, and a day to slowly enjoy one of Madrid’s verdant parks and perhaps some leisurely shopping.
+Given you are only going for a weekend, make sure you have a great weekend or travel daypack.
+No need to schlep a huge suitcase!
 Here’s are some suggestions if you have just a weekend in Madrid.

-First, situate yourself in Central Madrid on Gran Via
+First, situate yourself in Central Madrid on the Gran Via

 Since I was attending a music festival in the evenings, I booked an Airbnb near the venue on Gran Via.
 I highly recommend you book on or near this boulevard.
 The Gran Via is the main drag through Madrid and everything is within walking distance.
 There are a variety of theatres, shops, hotels, restaurants, and it’ well traveled, so it’s safe.
 I shared a 2-bed apartment with friends and paid $50 a night for my room.
 I also booked a 3*hotel through Hotels.com for one night right on Gran Via for $73 with breakfast included.
 Prices are very reasonable for a major European city.